The Maryland State Capitol building

 "Partisanship might be the next frontier for redistricting cases," said Wendy Underhill, director of the Elections and Redistricting Program for the National Conference of State Legislatures.

-Karen Hobart Flynn, president of the pro-democracy group Common Cause, noted in an op-ed earlier this month that "gerrymandering pits political power against the people, regardless of which party holds power."
+Karen Hobart Flynn, president of the pro-democracy group Common Cause, wrote an op-ed earlier this month stating that "gerrymandering pits political power against the people, regardless of which party holds power."

-The North Carolina lawsuit was brought by Common Cause in early August.
-It argues that the legislature's gerrymander is a clear violation of the Equal Protection Clause of the 14th Amendment.
+Common Cause brought the North Carolina lawsuit in early August.
+It argues that the legislature's gerrymandering clearly violates the Equal Protection Clause of the 14th Amendment.

 "What is at stake is whether politicians have the power to manipulate voting maps to unjustly insulate themselves from accountability, or whether voters have the fundamental right as Americans to choose their representatives in fair and open elections," Phillips said upon filing suit.
 "We believe this is a vital case that could strike at the very foundation of gerrymandering."